johnson86tw/quadratic-voting-contracts/README.md

 # Quadratic Voting Contracts

-This project is about Ethereum smart contracts for running quadratic voting.
+This project is about Ethereum smart contracts for running quadratic voting (QV).
 It can also be used as a starter to build more complicated QV applications with [minimal anti-collusion infrastructure (MACI)](https://appliedzkp.github.io/maci/).

 ## Getting started